Louis Dreyfus sees no need for share listing as JV plans progress

 Louis Dreyfus, like its commodity trading peers, has been grappling with ample supplies, lower prices and slower economic growth, and the group confirmed earlier this year that it would consider partnerships for some activities.

-It is now in the process of selling its fertilizer business in Africa and will seek fertilizer partners in other regions, Chief Executive Officer Gonzalo Ramirez Martiarena told the Reuters Commodities Summit.
+It is now in the process of selling its fertiliser business in Africa and will seek fertiliser partners in other regions, Chief Executive Officer Gonzalo Ramirez Martiarena told the Reuters Commodities Summit.

-The company hopes to strike a good deal for what is a profitable business but which does not fit its overall fertilizer strategy of having multiple ties with farmers, he said.
+The company hopes to strike a good deal for what is a profitable business but which does not fit its overall fertiliser strategy of having multiple ties with farmers, he said.

-To bolster its fertilizer activities in South America and Australia, where Dreyfus buys a lot of grain from farmers but where its fertilizer profits have lagged, it aims to find next year "one or two miners" as joint venture partners to help bear price risk, the CEO said.
+To bolster its fertiliser activities in South America and Australia, where Dreyfus buys a lot of grain from farmers but where its fertiliser profits have lagged, it aims to find next year "one or two miners" as joint venture partners to help bear price risk, the CEO said.

 The group is also reviewing its metals, orange juice and dairy businesses, with metals expected to be next up for joint venture discussions starting in the second half of next year, he said.